The Best Boozy Kentucky Bourbon Balls

 - 1 cup butter softened

-- 1 20 oz bag bittersweet Ghirardelli premium baking chips (60 % cacao)
+- 20 oz bag bittersweet Ghirardelli premium baking chips (60 % cacao) or you can use a block and chop it into pieces

 - Place chopped nuts in a mason jar or similiar sealed container and add just enough bourbon to completely cover nuts.